Welcome to Oboe Class!

 We go to the allotment most weeks and look forward to seeing all the different fruits and vegetables grow.
 We enjoy trying some of the produce from the allotment and using it in our cooking.
 Our favourite lessons are art, music and cooking.
 We like getting messy and engaging in practical lessons that we can get stuck into.

-What's been happening this Summer term
+What's been happening this Autumn term

 In Oboe Class we believe that our learners are central to their own education.
 We engage in lots of sensory, messy play to develop our social interaction skills.
 This can involve water, sand, paint, foam and even food.
 The more messy the play the more fun we have!
 We learn to play by ourselves, alongside others and to co-operate with turn-taking games.